anordin95/run-llama-locally/README.md

 #### Performance notes

-Using CPU, I can pretty comfortably run the 1B model on my Mac M1 Air's that has 16GB of RAM averaging about 1 token per second.
+Using CPU, I can pretty comfortably run the 1B model on my Mac M1 Air that has 16GB of RAM averaging about 1 token per second.
 The 3B model struggles and gets about 1 token every 60 seconds.
 And the 8B model typically gets killed by the OS for using too much memory.

 Initially, using `mps` (Metal Performance Shaders), i.e. Apple's GPU, would produce all `nan`'s as model output.
 The issue is due to a known-bug in `torch.triu` which I implemented a workaround for in the `llama-models` git submoudle.